Ford F-Series (tenth generation): 1997–2004

 Sales of the F-150 surged in the tenth generation from 750,000 to over 900,000 in 2001 as products from General Motors and Chrysler lagged.
-Ford's sales dropped, however, for the final years of this generation as the redesigned Dodge Ram and refreshed Chevrolet Silverado were released.
+Ford's sales dropped, however, for the final years of this generation as the redesigned Dodge Ram and refreshed Chevrolet Silverado and GMC Sierra were released.

 The new F-150 was Motor Trend magazine's Truck of the Year in 1997.
-A minor facelift was introduced September 1998, with minor interior updates for 1999 models including a revised instrument cluster and a new door panel design to incorporate the 4th additional door.
-In February 2000, the SuperCrew was added to the lineup early in the 2001 MY (Model Year), entering production on December 13, 1999.
-Ford also manufactured a limited run of "Heritage" (differentiated from the 2003 "Heritage Edition") F-150s of the 2003 body style to August 2004 as 2004 models to finish out production.
-The only change for 2004 models also had fully amber turn signal lenses on the headlamps, the SuperCrew body style was dropped, and the Lariat trim was dropped, leaving only XL and XLT.
+The tenth-generation F-150 had a minor facelift in September 1998, along with some minor interior updates to the 1999 model, including a redesigned instrument cluster and new door panels for the additional door.
+The manual transmission was removed from the Lariat for the 1999 model year, which was also the last year of the regular cab in Lariat trim.
+On December 13, 1999, production began on the SuperCrew cab, which launched in February 2000 as part of the 2001 model year.

+Ford also produced a limited number of F-150s with 2003 body styles, which were marketed as "F-150 Heritage" (not to be confused with the 2003 "Heritage Edition").
+The only exterior change for 2004 models was that the headlamps had fully amber turn signal lenses.
+The SuperCrew body style and the Lariat trim were dropped, leaving only the XL and XLT trims available.
+The manual transmission option with the 4.6 L V8 was also discontinued.
+The final tenth-generation F-150 rolled off the assembly line on June 28, 2004.

-This generation of F-150 was sold in Mexico alongside the new 11th generation F-Series through 2008.
-It was only available as a Regular Cab and in XL trim, while the newer model was available in more trims, SuperCab and SuperCrew configurations and the new model was badged as Lobo, while the older model retained the F-150 name.
+This generation of F-150 was sold in Mexico alongside the new eleventh-generation F-Series through 2008.
+It was only available as a Regular Cab and in XL trim, while the newer model was available in more trims.
+SuperCab and SuperCrew configurations and the new model was badged as Lobo, while the older model retained the F-150 name.

 Powertrain

-A new lineup of improved efficiency engines were offered beginning for 1997.
-A 4.2 L OHV V6, based on Ford's 3.8 L Essex V6, replaced the 4.9 L OHV I6, while 4.6 and 5.4 liter SOHC V8s replaced the 5.0 and 5.8 liter OHV V8s.
-The 4.6 and 5.4 liter V8s were marketed under the name Triton and mark the first use of Ford's Modular Single Overhead Cam (SOHC) engines in the F-series pickups.
-Ford's own 8.8 IFS replaced the Dana 44 front end, while the Ford 8.8 rear remained.
-The Ford Sterling 9.75 axle was also optioned in heavy-duty versions.
-In 2000, the Sterling 10.25 axle became an option.
+This generation of F-150 features an all-new lineup of engines, each more efficient than the ones they replaced.
+A 4.2-liter OHV V6, based on Ford's 3.8-liter Essex V6, replaced the 4.9-liter inline-six, while the 4.6- and 5.4-liter SOHC V8s replaced the 5.0- and 5.8-liter OHV V8s.
+The new V8s were marketed under the "Triton" name and mark the first use of Ford's Modular single overhead cam (SOHC) engines in the F-Series pickups.
+Ford's own 8.8" torsion-bar front suspension replaced the Dana 44 Twin-Traction Beam front end, while the Ford 8.8" rear axle remained standard.
+The Ford 9.75 axle was standard behind the 5.4L, but optional behind the 4.6L.
+In 2000, the Sterling 10.25 axle became part of the 7,700-lb GVWR package.